ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/scaling.md

 For the API requests to scale your resources and check the scaling status, see [Scale resources](/apidocs/hyperp-dbaas/hyperp-dbaas-v3#scale-resources) and [List tasks](/apidocs/hyperp-dbaas/hyperp-dbaas-v3#list-tasks).

-##  Switching from the fixed pricing plan
+##  Converting to the flexible pricing plan
 {: #pricing-plan-switch}

-If you created your service instance with the fixed pricing plan (`Small`, `Medium`, or `Large`), you can switch to the flexible pricing plan in the UI or from the CLI.
+If you created your service instance with the fixed pricing plan (`Small`, `Medium`, or `Large`), you can convert your plan to the flexible pricing plan in the UI or from the CLI.
 The resources of your service instance stay the same after conversion.
 Free service instances can't be converted or scaled.

 Your cluster won't expire if you don't convert the pricing plan.
 However, if you need to scale your resources, you need to convert before scaling.
 After you convert to the flexible plan, reload the dashboard to see the **Resources** page.
 {: tip}